-Halal is a term from Quran that means “permitted” or “lawful”.
-Therefore, in relation to food, Halal is used for food and other consumables that are permissible for consumption and used by Muslims, based on the Islamic law, the Shariah.
-Halal promotes cleanliness in all aspects of a person and halal foods ensure that food consumed by a person in their daily lives are clean, hygienic and not detrimental to their health or well-being.
-Having a halal certification ensures that the food product is deemed safe for consumption and with rising awareness about Halal foods, more and more businesses are seeking Halal Certification for their products, premises, restaurants, etc., In this article, we look at the procedure for obtaining Halal Certification in India.
+Halal Certificate is obtained majorly food and food-related products, Which is needed in Islamic countries.
+Halal is a term from the Quran that means “permitted” or “lawful.”
+Therefore, Halal is used for food and other consumables that are permissible for consumption and used by Muslims, based on Islamic law, the Shariah.
+Halal promotes cleanliness in all aspects of a person, and halal foods ensure that food consumed by a person in their daily lives is clean, hygienic, and not detrimental to their health or well-being.
+A halal certification ensures that the food product is safe for consumption.
+With rising awareness about Halal foods, more and more businesses are seeking Halal Certification for their products, premises, restaurants, etc. This article looks at the procedure for obtaining Halal Certification in India.

-Halal Certification is provided by Halal Certification Bodies in India.
-There are various Halal Bodies and a few of the Halal Bodies in India are listed below:
+Halal Certification Bodies in India provide halal Certification.
+There are various Halal Bodies, and a few of the Halal Bodies in India are listed below:

 - Halal India Private Limited

 - Jamiat Ulama-E-Maharashtra – a State unit of Jamiat Ulama-E-Hind

 - Jamiat Ulama-i-Hind Halal Trust

 Businesses wishing to obtain Halal Certification in India can approach any of the above Certification Bodies for obtaining Halal Certification.
 While providing Halal Certification, a competent authority audits and ensures that the business:

 - Neither is nor consists of or contains any part or matter of an animal that Shariah prohibits a Muslim from consuming or that has not been slaughtered following Shariah.

 - It does not contain anything which is considered to be impure according to Shariah.